The Staffordshire Bull Terrier’s strength and determination require an owner who can work with him in a firm but gentle manner.

 Staffordshire Bull Terriers shed heavily once a year shed moderately the rest of the year.

-Regular brushing will keep all loose hairs under control.
+Regular brushing will keep all loose hair under control.

 They do not emit a dog odor, so bathe only as needed.